neuralmagic/sparseml/README.md

 ```

 - Check out the [YOLOv5 CLI example](ultralytics-yolov5/tutorials/sparse-transfer-learning.md) for more details on the YOLOv5 training pipeline
+- Check out the [YOLOv8 CLI example](ultralytics-yolov8/tutorials/sparse-transfer-learning.md) for more details on the YOLOv8 training pipeline
 - Check out the [Hugging Face CLI example](integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert.md) for more details on the available NLP training pipelines
 - Check out the [Torchvision CLI example](integrations/torchvision/tutorials/sparse-transfer-learning.md) for more details on the image classification training pipelines